ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 the JSONPath expression `$.book[?(@.price<10)]` could select two values with Normalized Paths `$['book'][3]` and `$['book'][5]`.
 For a given JSON value, there is a one to one correspondence between the value's nodes and the Normalized Paths that identify these nodes.
+Note that there is at precisely one Normalized Path that identifies each node.

 A JSONPath implementation may output Normalized Paths instead of, or in addition to, the values identified by these paths.